-There was a time when I had to produce a lot of content in very short period of time.
-Part of my business development duties was the draft of the comprehensive responses to various Calls Of Tenders and proposals providing specialize solutions and approaches, towards various clients!
+There was a time when I had to produce a lot of content in a very short period of time.
+Part of my business development duties was the draft of the comprehensive responses to various Calls for Tenders and proposals providing specialize solutions and approaches, towards various clients!
 And this it was a lot of writing!

 What Templates Are?

 You can create templates everywhere.
 This includes both your personal and professional life.
-A template is a form of action (activities) routinely or customary repeated in various occasions and safely be filled in (or performed) without much thought!
+A template is a form of action (activities) routinely or customary repeated on various occasions and safely be filled in (or performed) without much thought!
 Just as the driving is, or the drafting of a formal business letter.
 Driving and writing a letter based both on some common principles.

-- You have to apply the same skill or knowledge over and over again in various different situations (you have to shift gears in every driving conditions or to write letter in every job position you may work!)
+- You have to apply the same skill or knowledge over and over again in various different situations (you have to shift gears in every driving conditions or to write a letter in every job position you may work!)

 - You can find a way of eliminating the most repetitive tasks leaving your focus and energy for performing better on the tasks your involvement is absolutely necessary!